Last Updated 04/10/2022.

 You can see Kata Tjuta up close on the Valley of the Winds walk.
 Or check out its full expanse from a distance via a helicopter tour.
 Similar to Uluru, watching the striking domes glow in the sunset is a memorable way to end your day.

 Visit the Cultural Centre at the base of the rock.
 This provides an exciting opportunity to learn more about the fascinating Indigenous history in Central Australia.
 Within the Cultural Centre, you will find the superb Walkatjara Art Centre.

 Stay at nearby Yalara township.
 Accommodation options range from camping to 5-star luxury at Ayers Rock Resort.
 Exploring the area for a few days is a great way to immerse yourself in Australia’s very soul.

 Uluru – Kata Tjuta National Park is open all year and a 3-day pass costs $25AUD per adult.
 Kids under 16 years are free.

 Jetstar and Virgin offer direct flights into Ayers Rock Airport or it is a 4.5-hour drive from Alice Springs.

-Northern Territory offers so many must-see destinations.
-The spectacular natural beauty of The Territory’s National Parks, the richness of the culture and history and, above all, the wealth of wildlife viewing continues to amaze and delight visitors.
+This post is just a round-up, we’ll add more detailed posts soon.
+The Northern Territory offers so many must-see destinations.
+The spectacular natural beauty of The Territory’s National Parks, the richness of the culture and history and the wealth of wildlife viewing continues to amaze and delight visitors.
+Don’t underestimate its size.
+In 1 week out of Darwin visiting Kakadu, Litchfield and Katherine, we drove almost 2,000 Km.
+Also, don’t underestimate the cost.
+You’ll find nothing cheap out here and the boat trips added up fast.
+It’s indisputably beautiful, but you’ll put in a lot of road hours.
 Have you been yet?